Kamran Rasheed

-Kamran Rasheed Khan (born 1949) is a Pakistani-American, who is a former first-class cricketer and a cricket administrator who played for the United States of America national cricket team from 1979 to 1990.
+Kamran Rasheed Khan (born 1949) is a Pakistani-American former first-class cricketer and a cricket administrator who played for the United States national cricket team from 1979 to 1990.
 He is also known to have played domestic cricket for Lahore, Pakistan Railways, and the Punjab University cricket team from 1964–65 to 1970–71 as a wicket-keeper.
 He was also the President of United States of America Cricket Association for one year, from 1999 to 2000.
-And he was the coach for Haverford College's cricket team since 1974.
+Khan was the coach for Haverford College's cricket team since 1974.